BluamekGD/BluamekBoard/README.md

 # BetterBoard
-NohBoard but more user friendly
+NohBoard but it's intuitive (did i spell that right)